 Limited Grammar Instruction

-As noted, there is a clear lack of direct grammar instruction in this program.
-Mondly has the useful verb conjugation charts, which I do like, but there are no dedicated grammar lessons, grammar teaching points, or in-depth explanations whatsoever.
+There is a lack of direct grammar instruction in this program.
+Mondly has some useful verb conjugation charts, which I do like, but there are no dedicated grammar lessons.

-It is more on you to learn grammar intuitively, which I wasn’t crazy about.
+It’s 100% on you to learn grammar intuitively, which I didn’t love.
 Personally, I much prefer how Rocket Languages and Babbel do it with dedicated grammar content.

 Difficult For Beginners